KyloIO/kylo-docs/installation/HDP25ClusterDeploymentGuide.rst

 ..

-**TIP:** If you do not know the HDFS Kerberos principal name run "klist -kt/etc/security/keytabs/hdfs.headless.keytab".
+..tip:: If you do not know the HDFS Kerberos principal name run "klist -kt/etc/security/keytabs/hdfs.headless.keytab".

 Prepare the NiFi Edge Node